 # => ModuleNotFoundError: No module named 'seaborn'

-Pyodide currently supports a limited number of packages, but you can install the unsupported ones yourself using micropip
+Pyodide currently supports a limited number of packages, but you can install the unsupported ones yourself using micropip module

 1